Ken-B/ken-b.github.io/source/_posts/2013-12-14-gallery-test.markdown

 ---
 layout: post
-title: "gallery_test"
+title: "Don't you know that it's all happening at the ..."
-date: 2013-12-14 16:31:08 -0200
+date: 2013-12-05
-comments: true
 published: true
+mapping:
+  latitude: -34.580984
+  longitude: -58.419911
 ---

-Allright, let's see if we can get a picture gallery up and running :)
+Finally got a picture gallery up and running.
+Together with Facebook comments, [Andrea](https://www.facebook.com/andrea.hajdar) should be happy now :)

 {{'BA_zoo' | image_list}}

+{% youtube cPMyItDcgG8 %}